 A person who justifiably uses force in self-protection or in the protection of other persons, in the protection of premises and property, in law enforcement or in the care or welfare of a minor pursuant, shall be immune from civil liability for personal injuries sustained by a perpetrator.

-Can you carry a firearm in bars and restaurants that serve alcohol in New Hampshire?
+Can you carry a concealed firearm in bars and restaurants that serve alcohol in New Hampshire?

 Yes, there is no statute making it illegal to concealed carry in bars or restaurants, unless posted.